Embracing More Gratitude and Positivity (Without Wanting to Roll Your Eyes)

 American culture is obsessed with happiness, joy, and other feel-good feelings.
 We chase them relentlessly, for reasons that makes sense on the surface.
 (They feel good!)
 But that obsession warps our thinking.

-But the belief that we must firmly choose a lane – we're either positive or negative, happy or sad, blissfully ignorant or well-informed and defeatist – is where I believe we have it wrong.
+But the belief that we must pick a lane and commit to either being positive or negative, happy or sad, blissfully ignorant or informed-and-cynical… that’s where we have it wrong.

 That brand of 'gratitude' doesn’t feel sincere.
 We wind up telling ourselves all the things we know we should feel grateful for, even when actual feelings of gratitude could not feel further away.
 Instead of letting ourselves feel the pain or disappointment, we say to ourselves, “I shouldn’t be feeling so ___.
 I have so much to be grateful for – my family, my health, my home...”
 But those ‘should’s are empty, and totally disconnected from the emotions we’re actually experiencing in the moment.
 Which is where the eye-rolling begins.